 Mary Waya, influential Malawian netball player

 Malawi has one of the best netball teams in the world.
-Mary Waya was one of the country’s best players and is now, at the age of 48, the national team’s coach.
+Mary Waya was one of the country’s best players and was the former national team’s coach.

 Born 25 May 1968, Mary Waya is a Malawian netball player and coach.
 Waya started playing international-level netball at age 14, and has played in more than 200 representative matches for Malawi.
 During that time she has competed in two World Netball Championships (1995 and 2007), three Commonwealth Games (1998, 2006 and 2010), and two World Netball Series (2009 and 2010).